netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 defined in ietf-yang-types.yang, {{RFC6991}}.

 "2022-04-01T12:34:56.123456Z" is an example of what this time stamp format looks like.
-It is RECOMMENDED that the time stamps provided by the server closely match the real world clock.
-Servers MUST ensure the timestamps provided are monotonously increasing for as long as the server's operation is maintained.
+Servers MUST ensure the timestamps provided are strictly increasing for as long as the server's operation is maintained.

-It is RECOMMENDED that server implementors choose the number of digits of precision used for the fractional second timestamps high enough so that there is no risk that multiple transactions on the server would get the same timestamp.

 It is RECOMMENDED that the same last-modified txid values are used across all management interfaces (i.e. NETCONF and any other the